LokeshJ-Repo/Manga-Reader/README.md

 5. Select Chapter number from dropdown to view different chapter of manga.
 6. Select Page number from dropdown to view different page of manga.

-Torrents can be copied folder wise or in compressed format

 ### What is the purpose of it?
 1. Educational purpose for web scrapping method and usage of ipywidget.